anithamulungi/BIT-DATA-STRUCTURE/EXERCISE 3/README.md

 Practical (Rwanda): In MoMo, push ["PIN", "Amount", "Confirm"].
 Undo 2.
 Which remains?

 The stack represents a sequence of actions (entering PIN, amount, and confirmation) performed by a user.
-The "undo" operation corrects mistakes by reversing the last two actions.
+The "undo" operation corrects mistakes by reversing the last two actions and after undoing 2 we remain with PIN as stack follows LIFO approach.

 Practical (Rwanda): UR pushes ["Exercise1", "Exercise2", "Exercise3"].
 Undo one.
 Which is left?

 This scenario models a submission system at the University of Rwanda (UR), where students submit exercises in a specific order.
-The stack tracks these submissions, with the most recent exercise at the top.
+The stack tracks these submissions, with the most recent exercise at the top and after undo one exercise we are left with exercise 1 and exercise 2.

 Challenge: Reverse "STACKMODEL" using stack.